-The AACN Student Policy Summit is a three-day conference held in Washington, DC and is open to baccalaureate and graduate nursing students enrolled at an AACN member institution.
-Students who attend SPS are immersed in didactic program sessions focused on the federal policy process and nursing’s role in professional advocacy.
-Registration is on a first-come, first-serve basis.
-Registration priority will be given to applicants who have not previously attended the Student Policy Summit.
+The AACN Student Policy Summit is a three-day conference held in Washington, DC and is open to baccalaureate and graduate nursing students enrolled at an AACN member institution, up to four students per institution.
+Students who attend Summit are immersed in didactic program sessions focused on the federal policy process and nursing’s role in professional advocacy.

 University of Texas

 Kelsey Mumford will use her ambassadorship to advocate for an opt-out organ donation policy in the state of Texas.
 Kelsey plans to create an advocacy committee in the University of Texas Nursing Students Association.
 With this taskforce, she will gather community support to engage with members of the Texas State legislature.

 Kerri Nelson, Doctor of Nursing Practice

 Pennsylvania State University

 Kerri Nelson will use her ambassadorship to raise awareness and advocate on behalf of the Rare Disorder campaign.
 Kerri plans to create a coalition of supporters, including the National Organization for Rare Disorders.
 Using SMART goals, Kerri will utilize social media and town meetings to meet with legislators in South Carolina to discuss this issue.

 Here is the latest Internship Bulletin from the House of Representatives Vacancy Announcements.
 Internships are a great way to use what you learned at the Student Policy Summit to stay active in the policy process!